apascualgarcia/apascualgarcia.github.io/_pages/People.md

 #    btn_label: "Read More"
 #    btn_class: "btn--inverse"
 feature_row6:
-  - image_path: /assets/images/People/LauraPrieto.jpg
+  - image_path: /assets/images/People/KarimAhmed.jpg
-    title: "Laura Prieto, BSc.
-Student"
+    title: "Karim Ahmed, JAE intro scholarship"
     alt: "Placeholder Image Left Aligned"
-    excerpt: "Throughout my life, I've always had a deep love for science and understanding how things work.
-As I near the completion of my biotechnology degree, my passion for this field has only grown stronger.
-Currently, my primary focus is on developing more accurate methods to predict bacterial stress.
-I'm enthusiastic about the potential advancements that await in this area and i hope i can make a meaningful contribution to the field.
-Beyond my academic pursuits, I also harbor a keen interest in cinema, video games, and anime."
+    excerpt: "My goal in life is to develop myself in many different disciplines.
+Academically and professionally, I want to learn as much as I can in the fields of microbiology any tools I can use to make a more sustainable future.
+I am currently exploring computational tools.
+In my free time, I love to listen to music, go dancing, play sports and create some kind of art."
 ---

 {% include feature_row %}